 This is the strategy that 6sense both employs and recommends to its customers.
 It’s explained in detail in our CMO Latane Conant’s book, fittingly titled No Forms, No Spam, No Cold Calls.
 On our own website, we’ve consistently decreased the volume of content behind forms while also doubling revenue year-over-year for three consecutive years.
 (Our current form-fill conversion rate is less than 1%.)

 But to do so and remain viable requires that you use the signals provided by anonymous visitors to finely tune the organization’s focus on deals that are in-market.
-This means de-anonymizing web visitors and — for organizations with multiple solutions — tracking which solutions anonymous visitors are showing an interest in.
+This means matching anonymous visitors to specific accounts and — for organizations with multiple solutions — tracking which solutions anonymous visitors are showing an interest in.

 De-Anonymized vs. Self-Identified

 Here’s a simple thought experiment that reveals the importance of these anonymous visitors: